 Hello!
 Welcome to the Coastal Crane Atlas!
-Many thanks to everyone who took the time to report their crane sightings in 2015 and 2016.
+Many thanks to everyone who took the time to report their crane sightings since this project started in 2015.
 Cranes were reported in many places with no previous known record of crane use, from Vancouver Island’s Carmanah Valley and Strathcona Park to Langara Point on Haida Gwaii!

 These cranes winter in central California and on the Lower Columbia River.
 Their population is relatively small (appx.
 5,000 cranes) and their breeding habitat is largely unprotected.
 It is thought to belong to a different subspecies (Grus canadensis rowani) than cranes breeding further north and west on the Alaska coast.
-Your observations added to the atlas will be used by crane researchers and resource managers to identify and protect crane habitat.
+Observations added to the atlas were used during the Great Sandhill Crane Feather Hunt to identify areas to search for crane feathers, which were then used in population genetics research to understand differences between Coastal cranes and other crane populations.
+As there are no current surveys for cranes on the Coast, the Coastal Crane Atlas database may contribute to future crane research and conservation work.
 To learn more about cranes that breed on the north and central coast of B.C., please visit rainforestsandhillcrane.wordpress.com.

 It’s easy to participate in the atlas, simply record and report your sightings!

 What to Record